mengyazhu96/figure-skating-analysis/code/notes/results.md

   component score, per-category).
 * Model 3.6: replace components prediction with that of Model 2 (train separate component types distributions on the last two years of data).
+* Model 3.7: use log of week measures
+* Model 3.8: use log of week measures, don't index c per skater (only group model)